djdarcy/dazzlesum/docs/command-reference.md

 # Command Reference

-This document provides a comprehensive reference for all dazzlesum commands and options (v1.3.0+).
+This document provides an overview for all dazzlesum commands and options (v1.3.5+).

 ## Command Structure